 One of Derbyshire and Buxton’s largest annual events in July which attracts crowds of thousands every year.
 Watching the carnival and enjoying the live entertainment is a Buxton institution but joining in the parade, well you can always do that too if you fancy it.

-This open mic night at Buxton Tap House is firmly established as part of Buxton’s live music scene and all genres are welcome to join in.
+This open mic night at The Old Sun Inn is firmly established as part of Buxton’s live music scene and all genres are welcome to join in.
 It makes for a good mid-week outing and you can enjoy a few cask ales while your at it to give you the courage to get in front of the microphone.

 Both these walks offer cracking views across Buxton and across the Peak District, both at around 1300ft elevation.
 The woodlands are both lovely and ideal spots for walking the dog or a picnic in summer.
 Corbar Cross in Spring is famous for it’s glorious carpet of bluebells.
 A walk to Solomon’s Temple can always be mean a visit to Poole’s Cavern as the walk starts at the entrance to the cave – and you can also enjoy a snack or lunch in the cavern cafe before or after a walk up here.